dartsim/dartsim.github.io/pages/mydoc/mydoc_install_dart_on_mac.md

 ### Tabbing Required Tabs

-1. Add [dartsim/dart](https://github.com/dartsim/homebrew-dart) tap so formulae of dart and the dependencies will be found
+1. Add `[dartsim/dart](https://github.com/dartsim/homebrew-dart)` tap so formulae of DART and the dependencies will be found

     ```
     brew tap dartsim/dart